Objections to Utilitarianism and Responses

 Transplant: Imagine a hypothetical scenario in which there are five patients, each of whom will soon die unless they receive an appropriate transplanted organ—a heart, two kidneys, a liver, and lungs.
 A healthy patient, Chuck, comes into the hospital for a routine check-up and the doctor finds that Chuck is a perfect match as a donor for all five patients.
 Should the doctor kill Chuck and use his organs to save the five others?

 At first glance, it seems that utilitarianism has to answer the question affirmatively.
-It is better that five people survive than that just one person does.
+It’s better that five people survive than that just one person does.
 But killing Chuck seems morally monstrous to many.
 This apparent implication of utilitarianism is taken as an argument against its being the correct moral theory.

 The Utilitarian’s Toolkit